deepakmaroo/IBEX/docs/source/developers_manual/backend_development/adding_new_data_source.rst

 To integrate a new data source into IBEX, the following steps should be followed:

 #.
-The DataSourceInterface must be implemented, and the resulting class should be made accessible to the Python interpreter (e.g., by ensuring proper module packaging or configuring the PYTHONPATH).
+The DataSourceInterface must be implemented, and the resulting class should be made accessible to the Python interpreter (e.g. by ensuring proper module packaging or configuring the PYTHONPATH).
 #.
 An import statement for the new data source class should be added to :py:class:`~ibex.core.ibex_service` module in order to make it available for use.
 #.
 The line :py:data:`data_source = IMASPySource()` from :py:class:`ibex.core.ibex_service` should be modified to instantiate the new data source class.